Features

 Mark each recipe you're cooking.
 Scale them to the number you're cooking for.
 Done.
 You have your grocery list.

 Some Fine Food grocery lists don't need further tweaking.
-They understand the amount needed, they recognize that chopped onions in one recipe is the same onion section as grated onion in another.
+They understand the amount needed, they recognize that three descriptions of onions are all the same vegetable but lists them as the original wording so you can be confident you're checking off each recipe's needs.
 Everything is grouped into aisle sections.
+I cannot understate how much of a timesaver this is.
 And you have a checklist that you can start at home and pick up in the store.

 • Create a grocery list from multiple recipes you're planning to cook.

-• Scale recipes before adding to the list, so you're buying the right amount.
+• Scale recipes before adding to the list, so you're buying the right amount without needing to do any calculations at the store.

 • Start checking off at home, finish checking off in the store.
 Every device remembers the same list.